alefore/weblog/ten-years-of-edge.md

     display a preview of the results.
     For example, as the user types the regexp, you can already display "this would match 26 locations".
-    As the user types the "ls" or "grep" command (which have no side effects),
+    As the user types an "ls" or "grep" command
+    (which have no side effects),
     you can already display the first lines of the output they'd get.